Ads are getting more intrusive every day.

 How It Works

 The app works very similarly to ad-block extensions for desktop browsers.
-However, contrary to the latter solutions, you have to replace your current browser and use the Free Adblocker Browser instead to surf the web.
+However, contrary to the latter solutions, you have to replace your current browser and use the FAB Adblocker Browser instead to surf the web.

-By doing so – based on multiple independent reviews displayed on the Android ad blocker’s website – the Free Adblocker Browser allows users to load webpages up to twice as fast as popular web browsers (e.g., Firefox or Google Chrome).
+By doing so – based on multiple independent reviews displayed on the Android ad blocker’s website – the FAB Adblocker Browser allows users to load webpages up to twice as fast as popular web browsers (e.g., Firefox or Google Chrome).

 Optionally, the Android ad-block software allows you to whitelist the websites where you don’t want to prevent ads from showing.